 Nursing Home Abuse

-Refers to any of the previously described forms of elder abuse in an institutional setting, such as a nursing home, assisted living facility, adult home, or other congregate housing setting for older adults.
+Nursing home abuse refers to any of the previously described forms of elder abuse in an institutional setting, such as a nursing home, assisted living facility, adult home, or other congregate housing settings for older adults.

 What is Nursing Home Abuse?